-This is a fantastic family adventure where we will explore the best that Southern Madagascar has to offer, from exploring stunning National Parks where we will get the opportunity to see lemurs, chameleons and plenty of birdlife to visiting small towns and communities where we will get a chance to experience real Malagasy life before ending up at Ifaty on the Indian Ocean with its clear waters, white sands and safe beaches and whale watching.
+This is one of the best family adventures to be had, where we will discover some of the best that South West Madagascar has to offer, from exploring stunning National Parks where we will get the opportunity to see lemurs, chameleons and plenty of birdlife to visiting small towns and communities where we will get a chance to experience real Malagasy life before ending up at Ifaty facing the Mozambique Channel with its clear waters, white sands, safe beaches and whale watching opportunities.

 The highlights of the trip?
 Too many to mention really.